 When you’re done, click Apply again.

-Find the Paintbox effect group, and click Tint.
-The side of the clouds away from the setting sun should be a cooler color (more blue/purple) than the side toward the sun.
+From the Effects tab on the left, find the Tint effect under the Paintbox group.
+The side of the clouds away from the setting sun should be a cooler color (more blue and purple) than the side toward the sun.
 We’ll use the Tint effect to enhance the dark side of the clouds, which you just lightened above, by painting on some gentle purple or pink.

 Choose a pink or purple color from the Color picker.
 You can change it later, so don’t stress about the exact shade right now.